Lesterpaintstheworld/aider/website/docs/config/aider_conf.md

 ## Specify the encoding for input and output (default: utf-8)
 #encoding: utf-8

-## Specify the config file (default: search for .aider_nova.conf.yml in git root, cwd or home directory)
+## Specify the config file (default: search for .aider.conf.yml in git root, cwd or home directory)
 #config:

-## Run aider_nova in your browser
+## Run aider in your browser
 #gui: false
 ```
 <!--[[[end]]]-->